-- The questions clinicians ask of language fMRI, and how they interpret the findings (Benjamin et al., 2018a).
+- The questions clinicians ask of language fMRI, and how they interpret the findings (open).

-- The tasks, training, and analytic approaches that are most often used for presurgical fMRI (Benjamin et al., 2018b).
+- The tasks, training, and analytic approaches that are most often used for presurgical fMRI (open).

 These data show that the interpretation and execution of fMRI in the clinic varies, which will lead to varying accuracy in predicting decline.
 Separately, they suggest that many clinicians already use fMRI maps to guide surgical margins and that the majority recognize two language areas when they do so, while at least four further language regions are identifiable based on findings from fMRI and direct cortical stimulation data.